 of a single decade or a single region-or wide-ranging, such as a

-The books that result from the New India Fellowship will convey
+The books that result from the New India Fellowship convey

 original research in an accessible manner to different

 constituencies.
-To that end, each book will be published by a
+To that end, each book is published by a

 prestigious publishing house.
 The Trustees have wide experience